liuly0322/ICS_LabA_Framework_Draft/docs/Lab_A.md

 ## Test

-Congratulations! now you should have finished the tiny LC3 assembler!
+Congratulations!
+Now you should have finished the tiny LC3 assembler!

-you can see the helper information of the assembler by typing command:
+Make sure you are in the root directory (which contains Makefile), then you can see the helper information of the assembler by typing command:

 ```shell
 make  # generate executable file